 Especially from the regional surroundings of the factories close to the border.

-Half is thinned timber, the other half is by-products from the sawmill industry.
+One half is thinned timber, the other half is by-products from the sawmill industry.

 The paper industry uses 100% legal and (PEFC/FSC) certified wood from sustainable forestry.